Frequently Asked Questions

 Can I have a discount on membership?

-Yes, discounted membership rates apply if you buy monthly membership in blocks of 3, 6, or 12 months.
+Yes, discounted membership rates apply if you buy membership in blocks of 3 months, or individual classes in blocks of 10.